egberts/egberts.github.io-src/content/articles/ssh-overview.md

 #    ultimate target from there.
 #
 #    Note that this option will compete with the
-#    ProxyCommand option - whichever is specified
+#    ProxyCommand option - whichever specified
 #    first will prevent later instances of the other
 #    from taking effect.
-#    NOTE: ProxyCommand is ignored if ProxyJump
+#    NOTE: ProxyCommand gets ignored if ProxyJump
 #          already specified.
 #    Source: options.jump_host/process_config_line_depth()/main()/ssh.c
 #    Source: options.jump_user/process_config_line_depth()/main()/ssh.c